WatheqAlshowaiter/gatsby-simple-blog/README.md

 - [ x ] fix the direction of the similar posts in the footer
 - [ x ] fix the indentation of the tags: `ul, ol, blockquote` blog post page
 - [ x ] fix the position of `relative posts`
-- [ ] enable arabic language as a default
+- [ x ] enable arabic language as a default
+- [ x ] Change theme color
+- [ ] Add sharable icons via twitter & facebook
+- [ ] Change the Icon in the browser tab
 - [ ] combine this project with netlify-cms
+- [ ] change the siteUrl to the real domain